 Award recipients are not guaranteed admission to Gatewood each year.
 All behavioral, financial, and academic expectations must be met each year.
 Official annual acceptance must be provided prior to the award of any scholarship funds.

-To assess a family’s need for financial assistance, Gatewood Schools utilizes an independent agency, School and Student Service for Financial Aid (SSS), which is overseen by the National Association of Independent Schools (NAIS).
-SSS provides member schools with an objective methodology for calculating a family’s ability to contribute to educational expenses.
-SSS does not make an award, but using the information provided by parents, suggests appropriate guidelines for the school to award based on a family’s particular situation and the school’s resources.
+To assess a family’s need for financial assistance, Gatewood Schools utilizes an independent agency, Financial Aid for School Tuition, which is overseen by the ISM.
+FACTS provides member schools with an objective methodology for calculating a family’s ability to contribute to educational expenses.
+FACTS does not make an award, but using the information provided by parents, suggests appropriate guidelines for the school to award based on a family’s particular situation and the school’s resources.
 Upon acceptance to Gatewood Schools, the process for filing for financial assistance is as follows:

 Additional Information for GOAL Scholarship Applicants